Nea88/dokku_mysql_wp_plugin/README.md

-# MySql Wordpress plugin plugin for Dokku based on (https://github.com/hughfletcher/dokku-mysql-plugin)
+# MySql Wordpress plugin plugin for Dokku, based on [hughfletcher/dokku-mysql-plugin](https://github.com/hughfletcher/dokku-mysql-plugin)

 Create mysql containers on the fly or link them persistantly to your web app you push up to your Dokku install, if wp-config.php presents in root dicrectory.
 See [Dokku](https://github.com/progrium/dokku) for the bigger picture.